-Remembering Nell McCafferty – Rosita Sweetman, Muire McCallion and Ailbhe Smyth
+Remembering Nell McCafferty – Rosita Sweetman, Muire McCallion and Ailbhe Smyth in conversation with Eoin McNamee

 Nell McCafferty was one of the most remarkable journalists and campaigners of recent Irish history.
 Her immense reputation and outspoken views on women’s rights, gay rights and Irish nationalism helped Ireland move on from an era of stifling social conservatism.
 The festival is moved to honour her in this special event with Rosita Sweetman, Ailbhe Smyth and Muire McCallion (Nell’s niece).